 If your weight is towards the end of the weight range, choose the next weight range up.

-Use this chart to find the best size based on your waist measurement (in inches).
-It is important that you measure your waist accurately.
+Use this chart to find the best size based on your height and weight.
+It is important that you use your current body weight.

 If you are still not sure if the size the product size guide is giving you is correct, please read the following articles for differing body types.

 Apple Body TypeIf you carry most of your weight in your tummy, we suggest sizing up.
 More commonly known as an apple body shape, these body types tend to hold more weight in the abdomen and generally have slimmer legs and arms.
 In most cases, if your tummy is larger than your hips, it is recommended that you size up one or two sizes depending on the measurement (in inches) at the largest part of your tummy.